 Fraser Valley residents will also suffer the effects.
 After all, Delta's polluted air gets funneled straight up the Valley, along with the rest of the smog from the city.

-No cumulative effects assessment of all related projects (as required by law): Deltaport Third Berth (under construction); Terminal 2 (being fast-tracked); BC Rail yards, new lines and upgrades; container yards and the South Fraser Perimeter Road.
+No cumulative effects assessment of all related projects (as required by law): Deltaport Third Berth impact assessment was never done.
+Under the revised environmental assessment legislation what hope is there for a proper assessment of Terminal 2 (being fast-tracked); expanded BC Rail yards, new lines and upgrades; container yards etc.

 Section 16(1) of the Canadian Environmental Assessment Act requires any screening or comprehensive study to include consideration of "any cumulative environmental effects that are likely to result from the project in combination with other projects or activities that have been or will be carried out."
 In other words, environmental assessment studies of Deltaport expansion plans should be weighed in with past, present and future port development, including the related infrastructure projects that will service the port.